jbadomics/tnseq/README.md

     countseq *.fastq

-### Remove transposon sequence, filter, and dereplicate
+### Remove transposon sequence, filter, and demultiplex

 Use `less` to have a look at the phiX-removed reads.
 You should see some patterns: are there multiple barcodes?
 Do you see any TA insertion sites?
 Do the 3' ends of the reads look similar?